 The glamorous designs of the 20th century pushed boundaries in changing the definition of what a woman could wear to the beach or pool, however, they were limited in their use for staying active in the water, especially when popularity for water sports soared in the late 1990s and early 2000s.

-Whether it was surfing, waterboarding or beach volleyball, there became a great importance of having a swimsuit that not only moved with your body but also provided support.
+Whether it was surfing, waterboarding or beach volleyball, the importance of having a swimsuit that moves with your body and provides support has become more and more important.

-Designed for durability, OceanWear made for the active woman is not limited in choice , ranging from bold colours to quirky designs to one pieces or two pieces , all while maintaining an ethos that swimwear should be comfy and not cut into your skin.
+Designed for durability, active swimwear is not limited in choice, ranging from bold colours to quirky designs to one-piece swimsuits and wetsuits or two-piece bikini sets, all while maintaining an ethos that swimwear should be comfy and not cut into your skin.

 According to the Business Insider, new options that are rapidly becoming available feature compression fabrics, moisture-wicking materials, and UPF protection!